DeveloperDunne/Space-Quiz/README.md

 ### The Modal:

 - The Modal will open once the 'How to play' button is clicked.
 Here you will find clear instructions on how the quiz works and how to get started.
-You can exit the modal by clicking the pink cross in the top right corner or alternitivly clicking outside the modal.
+You can exit the modal by clicking the pink cross in the top right corner or clicking outside the modal.

 ![Modal](./readme-images/modal.webp)

 ### Link to Github:

-- At the bottom of the page in the footer is a link that will take you to the repository page of the creator of the webiste.
+- At the bottom of the page in the footer is a link that will take you to the repository page of the creator of the website.
 This will open in a new tab.

 ![Link to GitHub](./readme-images/githublink.webp)